grpc/grpc-go/CONTRIBUTING.md

 * View -> Tool Windows -> Gradle -> Edit Run Configuration -> Defaults -> JUnit -> Before lauch -> + -> Run Gradle task, enter the task in the build.gradle that sets the javaagent.

 Step 1 must be taken, otherwise by the default JUnit Test Runner running a single test in IDE will trigger all the tests.

+## Guidelines for Pull Requests
+How to get your contributions merged smoothly and quickly.

+- Create **small PRs** that are narrowly focused on **addressing a single concern**.
+We often times receive PRs that are trying to fix several things at a time, but only one fix is considered acceptable, nothing gets merged and both author's & review's time is wasted.
+Create more PRs to address different concerns and everyone will be happy.

+- For speculative changes, consider opening an issue and discussing it first.
+If you are suggesting a behavioral or API change, consider starting with a [gRFC proposal](https://github.com/grpc/proposal).

+- Provide a good **PR description** as a record of **what** change is being made and **why** it was made.
+Link to a github issue if it exists.

+- Don't fix code style and formatting unless you are already changing that line to address an issue.
+PRs with irrelevant changes won't be merged.
+If you do want to fix formatting or style, do that in a separate PR.

+- Unless your PR is trivial, you should expect there will be reviewer comments that you'll need to address before merging.
+We expect you to be reasonably responsive to those comments, otherwise the PR will be closed after 2-3 weeks of inactivity.

+- Maintain **clean commit history** and use **meaningful commit messages**.
+See [maintaining clean commit history](#maintaining-clean-commit-history) for details.

+- Keep your PR up to date with upstream/master (if there are merge conflicts, we can't really merge your change).

+- **All tests need to be passing** before your change can be merged.
+We recommend you **run tests locally** before creating your PR to catch breakages early on.
+Also, `./gradlew build` (`gradlew build` on Windows) **must not introduce any new warnings**.

+- Exceptions to the rules can be made if there's a compelling reason for doing so.